axbg/talks/sibiu-web-meetup/presentation/slides.md

 The peers know what media will be exchanged, but they are not connected yet

-Besides the initial process, where a centralized "meeting" point is used, WebRTC aims to use P2P connections
+Besides the initial process, when a centralized "meeting" point is used, WebRTC aims to use P2P connections

 The main advantages are:
 - Lower latency